awesto/django-shop/docs/howto/how-to-payment.rst

 How to create a Payment backend
 ================================

-* Payment backends must subclass shop.paymemt.payment_backend_base.BasePaymentBackend
-* Payment backends must be listed in settings.SHOP_PAYMENT_BACKENDS
+Payment backends must be listed in settings.SHOP_PAYMENT_BACKENDS

 Shop interface
 ===============